oleiade/trousseau/README.md

 ### Importing/Exporting to remote storage

 Trousseau was built with data remote storage in mind.
 Therefore it provides *push* and *pull* actions to export and import the trousseau data store to remote destinations.
-As of today S3 and SSH storages are available (more are to come).
+As of today S3, SSH and gist storages are available (more are to come).
-Moreover,

 <div class="break"></div>
 #### API